chetanbg1/cbg-microservice/README.md

- 		service waits for response after performing a request RestTemplate, WebClient, FeignClient can be used for synchronous communication GRPC - develop by google as substitute of rest 10 times faster than rest api ideally, we should minimize the number of synchronous calls netween microservices because networks are brittle and they introduce latency
+ 		service waits for response after performing a request RestTemplate, WebClient, FeignClient can be used for synchronous communication GRPC - develop by google as substitute of rest 10 times faster than rest api ideally, we should minimize the number of synchronous calls between microservices because networks are brittle and they introduce latency
      	Asynchronous communication
       		the client does not wait for a response instead it just sends the message to the message broker a message broker is responsible for handling the message sent by the producer service and it will gurantee message delivery Point to point
      				we have queue
-	 			service which produces the message, which is called as producer(sender),will send the message to the queue in one message broker and the service that has an interest inthat message which is called consumer will consume the message from queue and carry out further processes for that message one message send by producer can be consume by only one receiver and massage will be deleted if receiver service is down message will persist in queue untill the receiver is up best choise to make microservice resilient
+	 			service which produces the message, which is called as producer(sender),will send the message to the queue in one message broker and the service that has an interest int hat message which is called 					consumer it will consume the message from queue and carry out further processes for that message one message send by producer can be consume by only one receiver and massage will be deleted if receiver service is down message will persist in queue until the receiver is up best choise to make microservice resilient
      				eg - RabbitMQ  , ActiveMQ
 	 		Publisher-Subscriber